 Timeframe: Within 7-10 working days of receipt of DNA samples

 The non-invasive prenatal test we offer has been scientifically shown to be the most sensitive and accurate non-invasive prenatal screening test available.
-The test is offered starting at SGD 1090with results in only 7-10 working days from receipt of samples.
+The test is not currently offered.

 Why Carry Out This Test?

 • The test is non-invasive, meaning there are no painful or surgical processes required

 • 100% risk free without any chance of complications or miscarriages